Creating and reusing packages based on Visual Studio¶

 This will allow us to create and test the package of the ChatLib library:

-$ conan test_package > Hello World Release! > Hello World Release!
+$ conan create demo/testing > Hello World Release! > Hello World Release!

 You can also repeat the process for different build types and architectures.